-- 1. Textbooks in original condition may be returned or exchanged during the first week of class with a valid receipt.
+- Textbooks in original condition may be returned or exchanged during the first week of class with a valid receipt.
 Books in shrink wrap must remain unopened to be refunded or exchanged. - 2.
 A textbook refund may be given within thirty (30) days after the first day of class of each term when accompanied by a revised schedule, a processed drop/add form or a withdrawal form, as well as a sales receipt. - 3.
 Refund is given back in the original form of payment.
-In the case of financial aid refunds made after the last day of the financial aid window, a store credit will be issued in the form of a B&N giftcard/store credit.
+In the case of financial aid refunds made after the last day of the financial aid window, refund will be issued to the student's financial aid account.